wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     As you can see, the command uses the hostname and server name as subjectDN and encodes the password using xor.
 The command also allows to use aes encoding or encryption, see https://www.ibm.com/docs/en/was-liberty/base?topic=applications-securityutility-command.

 2. Our server template has already configured SSL and uses a variable to specify the keystore password.
-Use the following commands to review what has been configured in the server.xml file:
+Use the following commands to review what is configured in the server.xml file:

         cat wlp_usr/servers/myServer/server.xml | grep trans
         cat wlp_usr/servers/myServer/server.xml | grep keystore

     ![image129](./images/media/image129.png)

-3. The keystore password has been configured in the server.env file.
+3. The keystore password is configured in the server.env file.
 Use the following command for review the settings:

         cat wlp_usr/servers/myServer/server.env;echo